The Seven Cities

 Roughly 20 years before the conclusion of the eladrin Redemption War, and the advent of the current Redemption Age, Liran’Sulazzin was crowned Kazzar of D’kath.
 At her coronation, the young Kazzar was approached by Miza’Linz, master cartographer, who proposed that, in celebration of the beginning of Liran’Sulazzin’s reign, Miza’Linz herself would create a new and beautifully detailed map of the lands around D’kath.
 The new Kazzar, something of a scholar and historian herself, was delighted.

 Trouble arose later when it was discovered that while the Kazzar had understood the offer as a gift, the Cartographer had meant it as a funding pitch.
 When Miza’Linz approached Liran’Sulazzin to give an estimate of the funds needed for her expedition, the Kazzar laughed.
-She dismissed the entire matter as an amusing misunderstanding, and made it clear that she had much more important issues to spend money on that new maps.
+She dismissed the entire matter as an amusing misunderstanding, and made it clear that she had much more important issues to spend money on than new maps.
 Most likely this was true, given the ongoing Redemption War, but Miza’Linz was incensed.
 She had believed the agreement a verbal contract, and believed that the Kazzar had reneged, a serious accusation among tieflings.
-Miza’Linz event went so far as to seek redress through the Justicars of the church of Tulvar, but none took her suit seriously.
+Miza’Linz event went so far as to seek redress through the Shepherd’s Guild, but none took her suit seriously.

 However, Miza’Linz’s map had one small but very significant mistake.
 Instead of placing D’kath some 125 miles nearly due-north of Okorian, near the Lazlo River valley, she placed it about 50 miles east of Azeth.